 Frequently Asked Questions

-- How do I apply for a student loan?
+- How do I apply for financial aid?

 - What is an EFC and how is it calculated?

 - What is a Parent PLUS Loan and how does my parent apply?

 - How does my financial aid get applied to my tuition bill?